adobe/aem-react-editable-components/src/api/README.md

 });
 ```

-where model will contain the fetched model of the grid at the path _'root/responsivegrid'_ within the page _'/content/wknd-app/us/en/home'_.
+where _model_ will contain the fetched model of the container at the path _'root/responsivegrid'_ within the page _'/content/wknd-app/us/en/home'_.

-You can also directly provide the cqPath of the component for which model needs to be fetched if required.
+You can also directly provide the _cqPath_ of the component for which model needs to be fetched if required.

 ```
 const model = await fetchModel({